 The examples below are for the bibliography entries only.
 The notes entry varies slightly.

-Chicago/Turabian recommends including nine elements when creating citations in your notes bibliography section.
+Chicago/Turabian recommends including nine elements when creating citations for books in your notes-biblio section.
 Your source may not have all these elements, but search for them to make sure you are including all required data.
 As you are creating your preliminary bibliography, gather as much information as possible about each source.
 It is easier to delete unneeded data than it is to trace your steps back to find it.

-The nine elements in notes-bibliography style are as follows:
+The nine elements in Chicago style format notes-biblio for citing books are as follows:

 - Author or editor